Son of a Botanist Productions Presents

 The Trail of Tears Mural

-The 56×16-foot canvas commissioned by the University of Oklahoma, rejected mid-completion when the truth became too visible, still sitting rolled in warehouse storage.
+Commissioned by the University of Oklahoma, rejected mid-completion when the truth became too visible, still sitting rolled in warehouse storage.
 The wound that cannot heal is the wound the film circles.
 The mural is the film's unfinished sentence.

 Project II